Ap0c/video-server/README.md

 # Video Server

 Flask application to serve video files on a local network, targeting the Raspberry Pi specifically.
+It provides a web interface for navigating content and uses Nginx to serve static files.

+The project is currently in early development, and thus the instructions for deployment (given below) are a little involved.
+The plan is to simplify this later down the line.

 # Install